Confessions of a thought hoarder and chronic procrastinator

 The poor woman gave up.
 Who could blame her?

 And you know what happened?
 Nothing.
 My grades were mostly fine.
-I got a slew of Bs, peppered with some accidental As and an occasional C (and one D — which, now that I think about it, was probably charitable).
+I got a slew of Bs, peppered with some accidental As and an occasional C and one D — which was on a 22-page term paper, which I, of course, did not even start until about 2 days before it was due.
+Now that I think about it, the D was probably charitable.

 Even then, I couldn’t figure out how I managed to eke out a respectable academic career with practically no effort at all.
 I rarely paid attention in class … I was usually off somewhere in my head, running through whatever my favorite daydream-of-the-moment was.
 I was forever asking people what we were supposed to do … if the teacher called on me, my response would likely be along the lines of “Huh?”

 And it wasn’t that I was a genius brainiac, either.
 My older sister, who was two years ahead of me, got pulled into the gifted program in elementary school.
 I never did.
+Her schedule was AP-this, AP-that.
+I was in honors English, begged off of honors German (it seemed like too much work) and was just A-track with the rest of my classes.
 In the academic pecking order, I figured that I was at least a good one to two rungs underneath the really smart kids.

-But it seems that there may be a perfectly reasonable explanation for all of this: attention deficit disorder.
+But it seems that there may be a perfectly reasonable explanation for why I skated through school without trying: attention deficit disorder (ADD).

 The blessings that come with the curse